Arahman100198/CNN-Binary-Image-Classify-Net/README.md

 3- Batch Normalization to normalize outputs and accelerate training.

+4- Replaces the Flatten layer by reducing each feature map to a single value, minimizing overfitting and reducing model complexity.

 4- Dropout layers to randomly drop connections between layers and prevent overfitting.

 5- Fully Connected layers for final image classification.